 “Jesus’ miracles show that he was divine” – Discuss.

-“Jesus’ is most defined by his challenge to political authority” – evaluate this view.
+“Jesus’ is most defined by his challenge to political authority” – Discuss.

 “Jesus’ knowledge of God expresses his divinity” – Discuss.